Payal Ghosh: Defamation suit

 On 23 September 2020, Ghosh accused Anurag Kashyap and filed a police complaint for sexually harassing her at Yari Road in Versova, Mumbai in 2013.
 Kashyap dismissed the allegations as baseless, calling it an attempt to silence him from criticising the government.

-On 1 October, Mumbai police called Kashyap for questioning about the case.
+On 1 October 2020, Mumbai police called Kashyap for questioning about the case.
 He denied the allegations and provided documents as evidence to prove that he was filming in Sri Lanka at the time, when Ghosh alleged the incident in Mumbai had taken place.

-In October actor Richa Chadha filed defamation suit in Bombay High Court against Payal Ghosh seeking ₹1.1 Crore damages for attempting to unnecessarily drag Chadha's name into Ghosh's allegation against Kashyap.
+In October actor Richa Chadha filed defamation suit in Bombay High Court against Ghosh seeking ₹1.1 Crore damages for attempting to unnecessarily drag Chadha's name into Ghosh's allegation against Kashyap.
 After Payal Ghosh gave an un-conditional apology to Richa Chadha for her defamatory remarks, Bombay HC recorded the settlement of the case.

 Political career

 On 26 October 2020 she joined Ramdas Athawale's political party and on the same day, she was appointed the vice president of its women's wing.